Karnataka exit polls — A look at region wise seat predictions

 In a three-cornered fight between Congress, BJP and JD(S), if the state witnesses a hung Assembly as predicted by many exit polls, the regional party could play a crucial role in formation of the next government.

-Voting in all 224 seats for Karnataka Assembly elections 2023 ended on May 10, and the results will be announced on May 13.
+Voting in all 224 seats for Karnataka Assembly elections 2023 ended on May 10, and the results will be announced today.